Challenging Probable Cause in Utah

 Can the police search my car without a warrant in Utah?

-Can I be arrested based solely on someone else’s word?
+Can I be arrested based only on someone else’s statement?

 Reclaiming the Narrative: Immediate Action for Your Defense